-- Why you should increase the visual security of your photo ID cards
+- Why you should increase the visual security of photo ID cards

-Holographic overlaminates not only increases card durability by adding a protective laminate layer, but it also adds translucent holographic images over the card that can only be seen in certain light.
+Holographic overlaminates improve card durability by adding a protective laminate layer.
+They also add translucent holographic images over the card that are only visible in a certain light.

-Holographic overlaminates actively prevent counterfeiting and tampering and is a reliable way for security personnel to prove an ID card is genuine.
+Holographic overlaminates actively prevent counterfeiting and tampering.
+This makes them an efficient way for security personnel to prove an ID card’s authenticity.

-The holographic film can even be customised to include a specific logo, image or text, taking security to an increased level.
+You can even customise the film to include a specific logo, image or text, taking security to the next level.

-Magicard have created Holokote – a built-in security hologram that is specific to Magicard ID card printers only.
+Magicard have created Holokote which is a built-in security hologram specific to Magicard ID card printers alone.

-Holokote prints a transparent holographic watermark over the surface of ID cards during the normal print cycle.
+Holokote prints a transparent holographic image or watermark over the surface of plastic cards during the normal print cycle.

-The Holokote image is frosted onto the overcoat without detracting from important features, such as the photo itself, resulting in a watermark that can only be seen when tilted in the light.
+The Holokote image is frosted onto the overcoat without detracting from important features, such as the photo.
+This results in a watermark that can only be seen when tilted in the light.

 When looked at under ultraviolet light, the greyscale text becomes visible, confirming the legitimacy of the card.

-UV provides a discreet and impenetrable way of increasing card security, so anyone attempting to clone a card may not even realise it has this feature.
+UV provides a discreet and impenetrable way of increasing card security.
+This means that anyone attempting to clone a card may not even realise it has this feature.

-Certain printers, such as the Datacard SD460, can leave a tactile impression on cards (similar to a stamp).
+Certain ID card printers, such as the Entrust Sigma DS3 Simplex, can leave a tactile impression on cards (similar to a stamp).

-This means that only your individual printer can have created the stamp on the cards, making counterfeiting impossible without using the same machine.
+This means that only your individual ID card printer can create the stamp on the cards.
+This makes counterfeiting impossible without using the same ID card printer.

-A tactile impression leaves minimal distraction and is printed over the top of a standard ID photo as an additional check during the visual verification process.
+Your card printer will print a tactile impression over the top of a standard ID photo.
+It leaves minimal distraction and acts as an additional check during the visual verification process.

-As well as visual security, it also works with the card’s laminate, so if anyone attempts to tamper with the card and peel off the top layer, the card will destroy itself, rendering cloning useless.
+As well as visual security, it also works with the card’s laminate.
+This means if anyone attempts to tamper with the card and peel off the top layer, the card will destroy itself, rendering cloning useless.

-Microtext prints a microscopic code or text chain onto cards that cannot be seen by the naked eye.
+Microtext prints a microscopic code or text chain onto an ID card that cannot be seen by the naked eye.

-It can only be verified with a microscope, assuring complete legitimacy of the card.
+You are only able to verify microtext with a microscope or magnifying glass, assuring complete legitimacy of the ID card.

-The checking process is extremely efficient, and tools and hardware are provided to be able to carry out the checks.
-It is often seen as a cost-effective security measure in many industries.
+The checking process is extremely efficient, with tools and hardware provided to carry out the checks.
+For many industries, this is a cost-effective security measure.

-Microtext is often implemented as part of the holographic overlaminate, adding another layer of effectiveness to your security strategy.
+Microtext is often part of the holographic overlaminate, adding another layer of effectiveness to your security strategy.